Dhakaiya Urdu: Writing system

-Dhakaiya Urdu currently does not have a standardised writing system as it traditionally formed the diglossic vernacular, with standard Urdu forming the codified lect used for writing.
+Dhakaiya Urdu currently does not have a standardised writing system, as it traditionally formed the diglossic vernacular, with standard Urdu forming the codified lect used for writing.
 Recently, Dhakaiya Urdu is being written in the Bengali script and also in Urdu Nastaliq script by organisations "Dhakaiya Movement", "Dhakaiya Urdu Zaban" [Dhakaiya Urdu Language]; "Dhakaiya Urdu Learning Centre" and "History of Urdu in Dhaka" aiming to preserve it.
 (Note: Dhakaiya Sobbasi Jaban and Dhakaiya Movement, among others, consistently write this dialect of Urdu using the Bengali script.)

 History

-The city of Jahangirnagar (now Dhaka) was Bengal Subah's capital in the mid-eighteenth century and Urdu-speaking merchants from North India started pouring in.
+The city of Jahangirnagar (now Dhaka) was Bengal Subah's capital in the mid-eighteenth century, and Urdu-speaking Muslim merchants from North India started pouring in.
 Eventually residing in Dhaka, interactions and relationships with their Bengali counterparts led to the birth of a new Bengali-influenced dialect of Urdu.
-The descendants of these North Indian settlers came to be known as Khusbas (other names included Sukhbas and Subbas) which meant the happily settled.
-The Bais and Bara panchayets, used to converse in this dialect.
+The descendants of these North Indian settlers came to be known as Khusbas (other names included Sukhbas and Subbas), meaning "the happily settled".
+The Bais and Bara panchayets used to converse in this dialect.
 Their Urdu language also influenced the dialect of the Bengali Muslims in Old Dhaka city which came to be known as the Dhakaiya Kutti and vice versa.
 However, Abdul Momin Chowdhury denied the contribution of Urdu as the source of this language.
 Because the dialect was not born yet.
-Sobbasi/Khosbasi is not the name of any language but the adjective and identifies some communities as referred by Hakim Habibur Rahman in Dhaka Pachas Baras Pahle.
+Sobbasi/Khosbasi is not the name of any language but the adjective and identifies some communities, as referred to by Hakim Habibur Rahman in Dhaka Pachas Baras Pahle.

-The late 18th-century in Dhaka hosted the migration of Mirza Jan Tapish and other Urdu poets from Delhi migrating to the urban hub after an invitation from Shams ad-Daulah, the Naib Nazim of Dhaka.
-Poetry and literature in Standard Urdu grew popularity in Dhaka with the presence of organisations such as the Anjuman-i Taraqqi-i Urdu and the patronising of it by Dhaka's Nawabs, Sardars and Zamindars such as Khwaja Abdul Ghani and Mir Ashraf Ali.
+The late 18th-century in Dhaka hosted the migration of Mirza Jan Tapish and other Urdu poets from Delhi, migrating to the urban hub after an invitation from Shams ad-Daulah, the Naib Nazim of Dhaka.
+Poetry and literature in Standard Urdu grew in popularity in Dhaka with the presence of organisations such as the Anjuman-i Taraqqi-i Urdu and the patronage of it by Dhaka's Nawabs, Sardars and Zamindars such as Khwaja Abdul Ghani and Mir Ashraf Ali.
 The 19th-century poet Mirza Ghalib of Agra was a close friend of Dhaka's poet Khwaja Haider Jan Shayek.
 The collaboration between Ghalib and Shayek was collected and compiled by Hakim Habibur Rahman, a later Urdu poet of Dhaka, in his book Inshaye Shayek.
 Habibur Rahman was a prominent Dhakaiya physician and litterateur whose most famous books include Asudegan-e-Dhaka and Dhaka Panchas Baras Pahle.
 He was the editor of Bengal's first Urdu magazine, Al-Mashriq in 1906.
 He later collaborated with Khwaja Adil in 1924 to found another monthly journal called Jadu.
 His works are celebrated for preserving Urdu, Persian and Arabic literature, compiling them into his Thulatha Ghusala.